Agarose gel electrophoresis

 Figure 4.
 Loading DNA samples into the gel.

 Question 9.
-What is the purpose of the glycerol (or sucrose or Ficoll)?
+What is the purpose of the glycerol (or sucrose or Ficoll) in the loading buffer?

 Some researchers prefer to add EtBr to the buffer or gel so that the bands can be viewed in real time; others prefer to add EtBr to the gel after a run has been completed.
 There are pros and cons to either choice.
 We will stain the gel afterwards; this cuts down on EtBr waste.